About the AI Security Institute

 Person specification:

-You may be a good fit if you have some of the following skills, experience, and attitudes:
+You may be a good fit if you have some or all of the following skills, experience, and attitudes:

-• A track record of working to ensure positive outcomes for all of society from the creation of AI systems
+- A track record of working to ensure positive outcomes for all of society from the creation of frontier AI systems.

 This post requires Security Clearance (SC) as a minimum, and a willingness to undergo Developed Vetting (DV) if required.
 This is a UK Nationals only post, as it is a reserved position.
 More detail on Security Clearances can be found on the UK Government website.